syh7/DnDwiki/src/main/resources/parsed/darninia/session 19 - dragon heist.md

 - later on says he actually can
 - big fucking liar

-+ Rhysand will make sure Fredrik will not die or turn into a campire when we leave
++ Rhysand will make sure Frederik will not die or turn into a campire when we leave
 + Rhysand leads us to the lair
 + there are small clouds that form stairs and a bridge
 + when we step up on a cloud, it holds our weight